-The Nomination Board established in 2016 consisted of the representatives of three largest shareholders as at the first working day September 2016 i.e. the State of Finland, Keva and Varma, and of the Chairman of the Board.
-The composition of the 2014 Nomination Board was the following:
+The 2016 Nomination Board consisted of the representatives of three largest shareholders as at the first working day in September 2016 i.e. the State of Finland, Keva and Varma, and of the Chairman of the Board.
+The composition of the 2016 Nomination Board was the following:

-- Mr. Eero Heliövaara, see above, (Chairman); - Mr. Robin Backman, see above; - Mr. Reima Rytsölä, b.
-1969, M.Soc.Sc, EVP Investments, Varma Mutual Pension Insurance Company; - Mr. Klaus Heinemann, see details on page 116.
+- Mr. Eero Heliövaara, b.
+1956, M. Sc.
+(Econ.), M. Sc.
+(Eng.), Director General in the Ownership Steering in the Prime Minister's Office (Chairman) - Mr. Robin Backman, b.
+1971, M. Sc.
+(Econ.), Portfolio Manager in Keva - Mr. Reima Rytsölä, b.
+1969, M.Soc.Sc, EVP Investments, Varma Mutual Pension Insurance Company - Mr. Klaus Heinemann, b.
+1951, Diplom Kaufmann, Chairman of the Board of Finnair until March 16th 2017

 The Nomination Board convened 3 times and the participation rate was 100%.
-On 25 January, 2017, the Shareholders' Nomination Board submitted to the Board its proposal for the AGM to be held on 16 March 2017.
+On 25 January, 2017, the Shareholders' Nomination Board submitted to the Board of Directors its proposals for the AGM to be held on 16 March 2017.
 The proposals are available at Finnair's website.